Barbara Bush remembered for her dignity and wit at Houston funeral

 As the service ended, Bush’s grandsons bore her casket out of the church, with George W. Bush pushing his father in a wheelchair directly behind it.

-Barbara Bush will be buried on the grounds of the George H.W.
+Barbara Bush was buried on the grounds of the George H.W.
 Bush Library and Museum at Texas A&M University in College Station, next to her daughter, Robin, who died of leukemia at the age of 3.
-The motorcade carrying her body will traverse both George Bush Drive and Barbara Bush Drive on its way to the burial site.
+The motorcade carrying her body traversed George Bush Drive and Barbara Bush Drive on its way there.

+More than 700 Texas A&M cadets lined the driveway to the presidential library grounds as the cortege passed, the Houston Chronicle reported.
+When the last vehicle entered the property, the gates were closed ahead of the private ceremony, the newspaper said.

-Members of the public paid their respects on Friday, when Bush lay in repose at the church.
+Members of the public had a chance to pay their respects on Friday, when Bush lay in repose at the church.
 George H.W.
 Bush, seated in a wheelchair in front of the casket, greeted mourners in turn with a handshake.

-Reporting by Erwin Seba in Houston; Writing and additional reporting by Joseph Ax; Editing by Diane Craft and Matthew Lewis
+Reporting by Erwin Seba in Houston; Additional reporting by Keith Coffman in Denver; Additional reporting and writing by Joseph Ax; Editing by Matthew Lewis and Daniel Wallis